CSS is the language for describing the presentation of Web pages, including colors, layout, and fonts. (www.w3.org)

 result:

-The height and width properties have some values that allowed to use.
+The height and width properties have some values that allow for use.

-Here are the values that can be used in CSS height and width property :
+Here are the values that can be used in the CSS height and width properties:

-All of that you read is just a basic of the CSS3 use to styling the HTML elements.
-You can find another of the CSS3 tutorial in the next chapter.
+All of that you read is just a basis for the CSS3 used to style the HTML elements.
+You can find another CSS3 tutorial in the next chapter.
 You can find the full source code of these examples on our GitHub.

-That just the basic.
-If you need more deep learning about HTML, CSS, Javascript or related you can take the following cheap course:
+That's just the basics.
+If you need more deep learning about HTML, CSS, JavaScript, or related, you can take the following cheap course: